Snehaphilip989/miniproject1/linux.md

 ## 3. cp - Copy
 The cp command is a command-line utility for copying files and directories.
 It supports moving one or more files or folders with options for taking backups and preserving attributes.
+If, instead of moving the file, you want to copy it, simply use "cp" instead of "mv".

 ## 4. pwd - Print Working Directory
 To find out in which directory we are presently working, we use pwd command (where "pwd" stands for "print working directory").
 It will return the path to a local folder on our computer's disk.